-The following links will help you explore the breadth of career options open to you as a earth scientist.
+The following links will help you explore the breadth of career options open to you as an earth scientist.

-University Career Services (UCS) helps undergraduate and graduate students with the career development process, including academic major and career decision making, internship advising, full time job search advising, and graduate school and pre-law advising.
-UCS offers individual appointments, walk-in hours, and workshops on career-related topics such as resume/cover letter writing, interviewing skills, networking, and more.
+Northwestern Career Advancement (NCA) helps undergraduate and graduate students with the career development process, including academic major and career decision making, internship advising, full time job search advising, and graduate school and pre-law advising.
+NCA offers individual appointments, express advising hours, and workshops on career-related topics such as resume/cover letter writing, interviewing skills, networking, and more.
 In addition, all students have access to CareerCat.
 CareerCat is an online internship and job database for employers who recruit Northwestern students.
 CareerCat also enables students to receive email updates on services, programming, and special events.

 Job Listings – US Federal Agencies